 The Temple has 4 gates constructed with a small Islamic architectural influence.
-The 4 corners have minarets presenting it a look of a mosque.
+The 4 corners have minarets presenting the look of a mosque.
 8 idols of Lord Ganesha grace the 8 directions or corners of the Temple.
-They are of the form of Ekadanta, Mahodar, Gajanana, Lambodar, Vikata, Vignaraja, Dhumravarna and Vakratunda.
+They are of the form of Ekadanta, Mahodar, Gajanana, Lambodar, Vikata, Vignaraja, Dhumravarna, and Vakratunda.

 Legend of Morgaon Ganpati Temple

-The King of Mithila, Chakrapani, and his wife Ugra was childless for a long time.
+The King of Mithila, Chakrapani, and his wife Ugra were childless for a long time.
 They prayed to Lord Surya for a child.
 He was appeased and blessed with a child named Sindhu.
-He was blessed with the full bowl of Amrit as a boon and was reminded that he will remain immortal as long as the bowl remains unbroken.
+He was blessed with the full bowl of Amrit as a boon and was reminded that he would remain immortal as long as the bowl remained unbroken.

 Sindhu swallowed the bowl to protect it.
 He turned into a corrupt demon that terrorized and kept even the Gods as captives.
 The Gods approached Lord Ganesha for help.
 He descended to Earth on a peacock and slew the demon, took out the bowl from his stomach, and broke it.
 Morgaon is believed to be the place where the head of the demon Sindhu fell on Earth.